-In line with Solvency II regulations and guidelines, GasanMamo recognises the RMF, Compliance Function, Actuarial Function and Internal Audit Function to be key functions.
-The main roles and responsibilities for each key function are further explained in Sections B.6, B.7, Error!
-Reference s ource not found. and B.8 of this report.
+In line with Solvency II regulations and guidelines, GasanMamo recognises the RMF, Compliance Function, Actuarial Function, and Internal Audit Function to be key functions.
+The main roles and responsibilities for each key function are further explained in Sections B.6, B.7, B.8 and B.9 of this report.